open-contracting/infrastructure/docs/guidance/publishing-from-portal.md

 ### (4) Publish your data

-Publish your project level JSON fields (as either static files or via an API) at a stable URL, such as:
+Publish your project-level JSON fields (as either static files or via an API) at a stable URL, such as:

 > http://{your website}/opendata/projects/{project-id}.json